MythikBsdev/driftworks/README.md

-﻿# Driftworks Invoice Dashboard
+# Multi-brand Workshop Dashboard

-A modern invoice management experience for Driftworks teams.
-The app ships with a cinematic login screen, a Supabase-backed dashboard for invoices and clients, and ready-to-use CRUD flows for managing billing from any device.
-Built with the Next.js App Router for an optimal Vercel deployment path.
+A cinematic Supabase + Next.js dashboard for automotive teams.
+The project now ships with two ready-made identities (Driftworks and Los Santos Customs) and a scalable brand system so you can spin up additional client portals by editing a single config file.

 ## Tech Stack
 - Next.js 15 (App Router) + React 19
-- Tailwind CSS 4 with custom theming
+- Tailwind CSS 4 with CSS-variable driven theming
-- Supabase for authentication, row-level security, and Postgres storage
+- Supabase for auth/Postgres/RLS
-- TypeScript throughout, Zod for server-side validation, lucide-react icons
+- TypeScript + Zod + lucide-react icons

 ## Quick Start
 1. **Install dependencies**